The Ivy Coach Daily

-There have been a number of articles these last few months on the topic of the discrimination that Asian American applicants (and Asian applicants) face in highly selective college admissions.
-Ivy Coach has been featured in several of these articles — from “BuzzFeed” to “The Boston Globe” to lots of publications in between.
+There have been a number of articles over these last few months on the topic of the discrimination that Asian American applicants (and Asian applicants) face in highly selective college admissions.
+Ivy Coach has been featured in several such pieces.
 Some of these articles have salacious titles like “College Admissions Advisors Work To Make Asian Kids Less ‘Asian'” and while we get that bold titles like these reel in readers, we’d like to address two misconceptions.

 1. That title makes it seem like Asian American and Asian applicants need to essentially ‘whitewash’ themselves, as in they need to make themselves appear more white and less Asian.
 That is false.
 Totally false.
 It’s a yucky word and Asian Americans and Asians just don’t need to do this.
 Not at all.
 Asian American and Asian applicants do not need to summer on Block Island, shop exclusively at Vineyard Vines, and their parents should not regret not naming their sons Preston and Connor.
 That’s absurd.
 Just because it would behoove Asian American and Asian applicants to highly selective colleges not to emphasize their prowess at the violin, piano, and Mathletes doesn’t mean they need to ‘whitewash’ themselves.